1995–96 Miami Heat season

-The Heat played above.
-500 for the remainder of the season, and finished third in the Atlantic Division with a 42–40 record, which was good enough for the #8 seed in the Eastern Conference.
-Mourning averaged 23.2 points, 10.4 rebounds and 2.7 blocks per game, while Chapman provided the team with 14.0 points per game, but only played 56 games due to a Achilles tendon injury, rookie guard Sasha Danilovic contributed 13.4 points per game, but only played just 19 games due to a wrist injury, and Thomas provided with 9.0 points and 5.9 rebounds per game.
-Mourning also became the first Heat player to appear in an All-Star Game, as he was selected for the 1996 NBA All-Star Game in San Antonio.
+With the addition of Hardaway, the Heat played above 500. basketball for the remainder of the regular season, won five of their final seven games, and finished in third place in the Atlantic Division with a 42–40 record, which earned them the eighth seed in the Eastern Conference, as they qualified for their third NBA playoff appearance.

+Mourning averaged 23.2 points, 10.4 rebounds and 2.7 blocks per game, while Chapman provided the team with 14.0 points per game, and led them with 125 three-point field goals, but only played 56 games due to an Achilles tendon injury, rookie guard Sasha Danilovic contributed 13.4 points per game, but only played just 19 games due to a wrist injury, and Thomas provided with 9.0 points and 5.9 rebounds per game.

+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Mourning was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Thomas was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team.
+Mourning also finished in fourteenth place in Most Valuable Player voting, while Gatling finished tied in seventh place in Sixth Man of the Year voting.

-In the Eastern Conference First Round of the playoffs, the Heat lost in three straight games to the Bulls, who were led by Michael Jordan, Scottie Pippen and Dennis Rodman.
-The Bulls would defeat the Seattle SuperSonics in six games in the NBA Finals, winning their fourth championship in six years.
+In the Eastern Conference First Round of the 1996 NBA playoffs, the Heat lost in three straight games to the Bulls, who were led by Michael Jordan, Scottie Pippen and Dennis Rodman.
+The Bulls would defeat the Seattle SuperSonics in six games in the 1996 NBA Finals, winning their fourth NBA championship in six years.

 Following the season, Chapman signed as a free agent with the Phoenix Suns, while Williams signed with the Toronto Raptors, Gatling signed with the Dallas Mavericks, Corbin signed with the Atlanta Hawks, Smith signed with the Charlotte Hornets, and Malone retired.